 85/15 or better centering on the front of card, 90/10 centering on the back, minor rounding or fuzzing of corners, rough edges or chipping along edge, one very slight one-sided surface crease may exist, original luster of card may be lost from surface with some scratching, but card still looks good.

-85/15 or better centering on the front of card, centering not considered on the back toward grade, corners are slightly rounded with noticeable surface wear.
+85/15 or better centering on the front of card, 90/10 on the back, corners are slightly rounded with noticeable surface wear.
 Light hairline one sided creases may show on front and back of card.
 A light tear, (1/8th inch or less) or minor damage may exist on surface of card.

 90/10 or better centering on the front of card, centering not considered on the back toward grade, corners on the grade 3 rounded–but not excessive, stronger creasing may exist.
 Poorer focus, registration, and discoloration, and staining are more noticeable.